General Electric F414: 2024

-2025
+2025–26

 As of late January 2025, a team from HAL was scheduled to visit the United States to advance the negotiations and conclude the deal by March 2025.
 By February, final techno-commercial negotiations of the deal was underway.
 By June 2025, HAL Chairman stated that technical negotiations including the case for transfer of technologies for the F414 engines were concluded with commercial negotiations to commence shortly as of August 2025.
 The commercial negotiations is expected to be concluded within three months.
 The Chairman also announced that the deal with GE Aerospace would be sealed by March 2026.
 An Indian delegation is expected to visit the US late September to take part in the commercial negotiations.

+On 12 April 2026, GE Aerospace and Hindustan reached an agreement on technical negotiations which is expected to be followed by commercial negotiations and signing of the final contract this year.
+The timeline of commercial negotiation will the affected by significant price escalations of components.
+The facility which will be established with the help of GE Aerospace is expected to take two years from contract signing.

+The commercial negotiations are underway as of June 2026.
+The negotiation includes the engines required in the prototype stage of the Advanced Medium Combat Aircraft program.
+However, during the negotiations, GE increased the unit cost of engines threefold from the original quotes of under ₹80 crore.
+The AMCA project in the developmental stage requires 15 engines for five prototypes.
+The U.S. firm has also sought ₹6000 crore to set up a dedicated assembly and manufacturing line for F414 in India.
+A commercial proposal is still awaited as of September 2026 for the negotiation to commence.